sams96/sams96.github.io/_drafts/minor-planets.md

 match those published by the Minor Planet Center to within the calculated uncertainty.
-Subsequently we found that we can use our orbital elements to predict the positions of the objects which should allow us to recover the objects for the foreseeable future.</p>
+Subsequently we found that we can use our orbital elements to predict the positions of the objects which should allow us to recover the objects for the foreseeable future.

-<h2 id="introduction">Introduction</h2>
+## Introduction
-<p>While working on a star catalogue in January 1801, using a 75mm refracting
-telescope located in the Royal Palace of Palermo in Italy, Italian priest and astronomer Giuseppe Piazzi logged a tiny star in Taurus which, on a second observation the following night, appeared to have moved.
+While working on a star catalogue in January 1801, using a 75mm refracting telescope located in the Royal Palace of Palermo in Italy, Italian priest and astronomer Giuseppe Piazzi logged a tiny star in Taurus which, on a second observation the following night, appeared to have moved.
 Piazzi tracked the object, making a total of 21 observations, until it moved too close to the sun to see.
-Within a few days of each other, around the start of 1802, Franz von Zach and Heinrich Olbers both used Carl Friedrich Gauss’ predicted positions, calculated using his newly theorised method of orbit determination, to recover the object after it returned into view from behind the sun.
+Within a few days of each other, around the start of 1802, Franz von Zach and Heinrich Olbers both used Carl Friedrich Gauss' predicted positions, calculated using his newly theorised method of orbit determination, to recover the object after it returned into view from behind the sun.
 In March 1802, while making further observations of the object, Olbers noticed a second small body with similar features which would later become known as Pallas.
-By June 1802 Piazzi had managed to convince the astronomical community of the time that the object he had discovered was a planet and had named it <em>Ceres Ferdinandea</em> after the patron goddess of Sicily and King Ferdinand of Bourbon, but it would later become known as just 1 Ceres (Foderà Serio et al., 2002).
-It was not until later in the century, once more of these planets had been discovered, that they were reclassified as asteroids and were designated numbers in order of discovery.</p>
+By June 1802 Piazzi had managed to convince the astronomical community of the time that the object he had discovered was a planet and had named it _Ceres Ferdinandea_ after the patron goddess of Sicily and King Ferdinand of Bourbon, but it would later become known as just 1 Ceres (Foder&agrave; Serio et al., 2002).
+It was not until later in the century, once more of these planets had been discovered, that they were reclassified as asteroids and were designated numbers in order of discovery.

-<p>Johnson et al. (2014, Chapter 26) defines minor planets, or asteroids, as
-<em>small, naturally formed solid bodies that orbit the sun, are airless and show
-no detectable outflow of gas or dust.</em> In 1947, by which time 2046 asteroids had been discovered, Paul Herget was asked by the International Astronomical Union (IAU) to operate the newly founded Minor Planet Center (MPC) which would collect and distribute measurements of minor planets.
+Johnson et al. (2014, Chapter 26) defines minor planets, or asteroids, as _small, naturally formed solid bodies that orbit the sun, are airless and show no detectable outflow of gas or dust._ In 1947, by which time 2046 asteroids had been discovered, Paul Herget was asked by the International Astronomical Union (IAU) to operate the newly founded Minor Planet Center (MPC) which would collect and distribute measurements of minor planets.
 It was run by Herget at the University of Cincinnati until 1978.
-Today the MPC also handles identification, designation and orbit determination and currently operates in the Smithsonian Astrophysical Observatory in Cambridge, Massachusetts and as part of the IAU.</p>
+Today the MPC also handles identification, designation and orbit determination and currently operates in the Smithsonian Astrophysical Observatory in Cambridge, Massachusetts and as part of the IAU.

-<p>By the mid 20<sup>th</sup> century many astronomers had become bored and
-frustrated with asteroids as they frequently interfered with images taken while photographing other objects in the sky, and there had not been any recent scientific developments to increase interest in them (Whipple et al., 1968,
+By the mid 20<sup>th</sup> century many astronomers had become bored and frustrated with asteroids as they frequently interfered with images taken while photographing other objects in the sky, and there had not been any recent scientific developments to increase interest in them (Whipple et al., 1968,